-SSPA Sweden AB is responsible for personal data processing on this website (www.sspa.se).
-We want you to enjoy and benefit from the communication that you have with us at SSPA Sweden AB.
+SSPA Sweden AB is responsible for all personal data that we process, collect and store, on this website (www.sspa.se) and on other channels.
+We want you to enjoy and benefit from the communication that you have with us at SSPA.
 We want you to know that we have taken steps to implement fair information practices designed to protect your privacy.
 We follow the European Union’s General Data Protection Regulation (GDPR)*.
 The following text explains what information we collect about you and how we use it.

 What personal data do we collect?